Gkimbo/hearthstone-deck/README.md

-youll have to navigate to the client folder and run
+You'll have to navigate to the client folder and run

 ```bash
 npm install